MohammadSahid22/About-Me/README.md

 # 💫 About Me:
-🌟 I’m currently working on improving my skills in Programming & Software Development.
+🌟 I’m currently working on improving my skills in Programming, Web Development & Software Development.
 🤝 I’m looking to collaborate on beginner-friendly projects and learning-based activities.
 ❓ I’m looking for help with advanced topics in Data Structures and Algorithms.
-📚 I’m currently learning Python, Java, and problem-solving techniques.
+📚 I’m currently learning Python, Java, HTML, DBMS, and problem-solving techniques.
-💬 Ask me about Basic Coding, OOP, and Computer Graphics fundamentals.
+💬 Ask me about Basic Coding, OOP, Computer Graphics, and programming fundamentals.
 ⚡ Fun fact: I love exploring new tech tools and building small projects for practice!

 ---